Mak2006/gcp-cloud-labs/Lab 5 Classify Images with Pre-built ML Models using Cloud Vision API and AutoML.md

 **Train - Auto ML **
 Create a **Single-Label Classification**, give the csv

-**What has happend during training**
 This is a test data set,  having small number of images.
 The images is divided into training, cross validation and prediction set.
+**What has happend during training** Based on the training set it has done feature

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MTY5MDk2MDcsMTYwNDAzMTc4MSwtNz
-Y0NDg3MzE0LDgwOTM2MjkyLC0xNDY3MDg2NjUxLC0yMDczNzEx
-NzFdfQ==
+eyJoaXN0b3J5IjpbMTkzMzU2ODAyOSwxNjA0MDMxNzgxLC03Nj
+Q0ODczMTQsODA5MzYyOTIsLTE0NjcwODY2NTEsLTIwNzM3MTE3
+MV19
 -->